Traveling to Vietnam?

 Located in Hoi An, Jacks Cat Cafe is Central Vietnam’s first cat cafe.
 They home over 50 cats and ensure all of them are vet checked, spayed, neutered, and given shots.
 The cafe itself is hosted in a beautiful garden setting with options for coffee, tea, juices, and delicious veggie food.
 Admission includes a complimentary drink and all of the cat love you could imagine.

 If you haven’t heard of Animals Asia, here’s the rundown.
 Animals Asia was founded 20 years ago by a wonderfully compassionate lady named Jill Robinson.
 They have amazing initiatives such as trying to end the trade of dogs and cats for food, trying to end abusive zoo practices, promoting humane population management, and much more.

 They also help end the bear bile trade and have rescued over 600 bears, caring for them at their award-winning bear sanctuaries in China and Vietnam.
 The sanctuary in Vietnam is located about two hours from Hanoi.
 They are not open to the public on a daily basis but they do offer guided tours twice a month.

 3. Cuc Phuong National Park

 Cuc Phuong National Park is Vietnam’s largest national park and one of the most important spots for biodiversity in the country.

 10 minutes away from the park headquarters is an Endangered Primate Rescue centre.
-This center is a nfp project dedicated to the rescue, rehabilitation and conservation of Vietnam’s endangered and majestic primates.
+This center is an app project dedicated to the rescue, rehabilitation, and conservation of Vietnam’s endangered and majestic primates.
 The primates located at the center were confiscated from wildlife smugglers.
 The center can be visited during the day and donations are encouraged.

 4. Hang Son Doong